Income Based Repayment: Your Questions Answered

 The two primary disadvantages are interest accrual (your loan balance will most likely increase) and the tax that is owed when the loans are forgiven.

-How does income-based repayment plans work?
+How do income driven repayment plans work?

-Is income-based repayment a good idea?
+Is using an income driven repayment plan a good idea?

-How long do income-based repayment plans last?
+How long do income driven repayment plans last?

 20 years, 25 years, or if your balance on your loans hits $0 before those time periods.
 Also, if you qualify for PSLF then they can be finished within 10 years.